-The individual error rate with DEXA is around 5% (although some studies put it much higher).
+The size of the error with DEXA is around 5% (although some studies put it much higher).

-You download Muscle Evo, follow the program for a couple of months, and get down to 15% body fat.
+You download Gutless, follow it for a couple of months, and get down to 15% body fat.

 But when you go back for another scan, DEXA might tell you that your body fat percentage is still 20%.